digirati-co-uk/digital-preservation-docs/sequence-diagrams/goobi_api_interaction.md

 ## Goobi Upload to Preservation API

 This diagram shows the sequence of operations for when Goobi is calling the Preservation API, uploading the bytes of each asset directly.
-The Preservation API then stores the data in S3 staging area prior to importing to Fedora.
+The Preservation API then stores the data in S3 staging area prior to importing to Fedora via the Storage API (as above).

 This is similar to [Create Deposit from external file set](create-deposit-from-s3.md) but Goobi can be seen as a trusted source - the Preservation API wouldn't need to create a METS file or run any pipelines, that has already been handled by Goobi.

-When a ingest job is complete and ready to be ingested Goobi calls the Storage API to create a new Job and uploads file(s) associated with this job.
-Each file is stored into S3-Staging bucket.
-When all file(s) are uploaded the job is submitted.
-The Storage API will fetch the assets uploaded to S3 and forward them to Fedora, which will store them in it's own S3 bucket (which is then further replicated to alternative regions/cold storage etc).
+When a ingest job is complete and ready to be ingested Goobi calls the Preservation API to create a new Job and uploads file(s) associated with this job.
+Each file is stored into a Staging S3 bucket.
+When all file(s) are uploaded the job is submitted to the Storage API, as above.

-Some notion of transaction management moved to Goobi but it is abstracted by the Preservation API.
+Some notion of Fedora transaction management is moved to Goobi but it is abstracted by the Preservation API.

 ### Diagram